anhinga/population-of-directions/drafts/README.md

 `anim_dmm.py` is a very rough `matplotlib` program demonstrating required capabilities and running one DMM cycle per frame.
 Something along those lines can be used, at least at first.

+Run `python anim_dmm.py` to see an animation of a small mouse-aware DMM.

 ### 3. An engine for mapping parameters into animations

 I committed an initial draft of `typed_dmms.py` to be used for this purpose.